 Cash used in financing activities for the three months ended June 30, 2005 totaled approximately \$229.9 million.
-This consisted of payments of distributions to unitholders as well as the repayment of mortgage notes payable associated with the sales of Riverfront Plaza and 100 East Pratt Street.
+This consisted of payments of dividends and distributions to shareholders and unitholders as well as the repayment of mortgage notes payable associated with the sales of Riverfront Plaza and 100 East Pratt Street.
 These payments were offset by proceeds received from mortgage notes payable associated with the refinancing of Times Square Tower as well as the parcel of land at the Prudential Center which has been accounted for as a financing transaction.
-We expect to fund approximately \$350 million in connection with the payment of a \$2.50 per OP Unit special cash distribution which Boston Properties, Inc. declared in July 2005.
+We expect to fund approximately \$350 million in connection with the payment of a \$2.50 per share/unit special cash dividend which our Board of Directors declared in July 2005.
 Future debt payments are discussed below under the heading "Capitalization."